 The Silent Way

 Originally created by Caleb Gattegno, this method may not be widely used in its original form.
-However, the concept behind it is popularly embraced.
+However, the concept behind is popularly embraced.
 One of the major features of this method is the learner autonomy.

 This method highly encourages active student participation.
-The teacher literally adopts the silent way while ensuring that they elicit a response from the learners and allowing the learners to try and correct their own mistakes.
+The teacher literally adopts the silent way while ensuring that they elicit a response from the learners by allowing the learners to try and correct their own mistakes.
 A lot of time is allotted to the pronunciation.